dfinity/portal/docs/developer-docs/integrations/multi-chain/cketh-faq.md

 4. **Use ckETH**: The ICP principal or wallet address can now use ckETH natively on the Internet Computer.
 5. **Convert back to ETH any time**: When the ICP principal wants to convert ckETH back to ETH, they can request the ckETH canister smart contract with the ETH amount and Ethereum address to which they want to send the ETH.

-You can learn more about how ckETH works from this [DFINITY forum post](https://forum.dfinity.org/t/cketh-a-canister-issued-ether-twin-token-on-the-ic/22819).
+You can learn more about how ckETH works from this [DFINITY forum post](https://forum.dfinity.org/t/ckETH-a-canister-issued-ether-twin-token-on-the-ic/22819).

 Please note that the ckETH integration is part of a larger Ethereum integration on ICP.
 You can learn more about the Ethereum integration on ICP from this [website page](https://internetcomputer.org/ethereum-integration).

 Also, remember that the Internet Computer makes it possible to build almost any online service fully on-chain, in a full stack decentralization model.
 This is because canister smart contracts can hold up to 400GiB of memory each, and run in parallel with great efficiency.
 Moreover, they can directly serve interactive web-based user experiences to users by processing HTTP requests, thanks to ICP’s reverse-gas model (canister smart contracts pay for their own execution using “cycles” that they have been charged with).
 Now they can also be trustlessly combined with DeFi and other functionality Ethereum hosts in a World Computer paradigm.
 You can learn more about this from [here](https://internetcomputer.org/multichain).

-## What are the technical requirements for developers to work with CKETH?
+## What are the technical requirements for developers to work with ckETH?

 Hmm, I don't know enough to give you a confident answer yet.
 The extracts provided do not contain specific technical requirements for developers to work with ckETH.
 However, they do provide a general process of how Ethereum holders can acquire and use ckETH.